 - Performance—Screen for top performing ETFs over a period of time (one, three or five years), and compare an ETF to its benchmark (tracking error).

 To start a screen, simply visit the Fidelity ETF screener and select “Start a screen.”
 Here, you’ll find the criteria listed above and more—including tax considerations and analyst ratings .

 One way to build a comprehensive screen is to outline the characteristics that are important to you, then tailor the screen as needed.
 For instance, suppose you are looking for stock ETFs with a “very high” amount of net assets ($594.26 million in the Fidelity.com ETF screener), a “very low” net expense ratio (0%-0.31%), and the highest month-end three-year Sharpe ratio (a measure of how much return an investor receives in excess of a riskless rate for assuming the risk of a portfolio).
 A search such as this would yield individual ETFs that you could then research further.

-A new feature in the ETF screener shows you predefined views on different themes you select (e.g., sector, fixed income, commission-free ETFs) or predefined screens you create on your own.
+A new feature in the ETF screener shows you predefined views on different themes you select (e.g., sector, fixed income, commission-free ETFs, and socially responsible) or predefined screens you create on your own.
 What this means is that, when you run a screen, you will see the ETF’s basic facts, performance and risk, income characteristics, technicals (i.e., chart patterns), and third party analyst ratings.
 These predefined views show up automatically so that you don’t need to open multiple pages to find this information.
 It also makes it easier to compare key factors among different ETFs.

 Putting ETFs into action

 Of course, screening for ETF opportunities is just the first step.
 Once you’ve found some candidates that look appealing and align with your investing strategy, you can then dig deeper into the characteristics and underlying components of the ETF.
 Make sure the underlying investments are ones that you would like to own and fit your investment goals, risk tolerance, and time frame.